Mitch Haniger Player Props: Giants vs. Brewers

 Mitch Haniger At The Plate

-- Haniger has had a base hit in five of seven games this year, and multiple hits once.
+- Haniger has picked up a hit in five games this season (62.5%), including one multi-hit game.

-- In seven games played this year, he has homered in two of them.
+- He has hit a long ball in two of eight games played this season, and in 6.5% of his plate appearances.

-- Haniger has driven in a run in four games this season (57.1%), including one multiple-RBI game.
+- In four games this season, Haniger has picked up an RBI, with more than one RBI once.

-- He has scored in three of seven games (42.9%), including multiple runs twice.
+- He has scored in three of eight games (37.5%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.